 Over the past three years, NCH has developed a reputation for delivering an unrivalled university experience.
 In 2014, 63% of its students — more than twice the comparative statistic for Russell Group university students studying the humanities — stated that the NCH academic experience exceeded their expectations (HEPI, 2014).
 In 2015, NCH was awarded best ‘Course & Lecturers’ at the Whatuni?
 Student Choice Awards, and came fourth in the overall ‘University of the Year’ category.

 Since its launch, NCH has tripled the size of its faculty and student body, launched a programme of postgraduate diplomas and a two-year Senior Status Law LLB, and has introduced a number of optional Enrichment Courses, including Art History, Creative Writing and Psychology.

-The College’s visiting professoriate includes luminaries such as Professors AC Grayling (founder and Master of NCH), Simon Blackburn, Vernon Bogdanor CBE, Richard Dawkins, Sir Partha Dasgupta, Daniel C Dennett, Lawrence Krauss, Sir Christopher Ricks, and Adrian Zuckerman, all of whom both teach and contribute to the creation and development of the curriculum at the College.
+The College’s professoriate includes luminaries such as Professors AC Grayling (founder and Master of NCH), Simon Blackburn, Vernon Bogdanor CBE, Richard Dawkins, Sir Partha Dasgupta, Daniel C Dennett, Lawrence Krauss, Sir Christopher Ricks, and Adrian Zuckerman, all of whom both teach and contribute to the creation and development of the curriculum at the College.

 Our New Degrees